Posts

 Image

-Jesus summoned his disciples to proclaim the Good News of his Kingdom to every inhabited corner of the Earth .
-The Gospel of Jesus Christ is not about reforming society or political systems.
-Christ’s message calls all men to repent and join a radically new social order and political reality, namely, the Kingdom of God .
-This message is contrary to the political ideologies of the present world order.
-It subverts mankind’s philosophies and popular beliefs.
+Jesus calls us to proclaim the Good News of his Kingdom to every nation and inhabited part of the Earth .
+The Message proclaimed by Jesus Christ is not about reforming civil society or governments.
+He summons all men to repent and join a radically new social order and a very different political reality, namely, the Kingdom of God .
+His message is contrary to the political ideologies of this world.
+We must respond positively to his invitation since the end of the age is approaching when the existing order will disappear forever.

 Image